Mikolaaj/Detection-Algorithms/README.md

 # Detection-Algorithms (Master's Degree Projects)

-Project focuses onc omparsion of detection algorithms such as:
+Project focuses on comparsion of detection algorithms such as: YOLOv5-8-11, EfficientDet and DETR.
-    - YOLOv5, v8, v11
-    - EfficientDet
-    - DETR
+Also all trained algorithms are implemented on the raspberry pi 5 with additional AI HAT with 26 TOPS.

 # Used repositories
 * YOLO